tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @section occt_modat_2 2D Geometry

-*Geom2d* package defines geometric objects in 2dspace.
+*Geom2d* module defines geometric objects in 2dspace.
 All geometric entities are STEP processed.
 The objects are non-persistent and are handled by reference.

-In particular, <i>Geom2d</i> package provides classes for:
+In particular, <i>Geom2d</i> module provides classes for:
 * description of points, vectors and curves,
 * their positioning in the plane using coordinate systems,
 * their geometric transformation, by applying translations, rotations, symmetries, scaling transformations and combinations thereof.